abrilchandler/phase-1-project/README.md

 In the Find your Trainer search bar, search for trainers in the barn located in the db.json (Dustin, Austin, Hunter, John).

-We can utilize Important Dates dropdown menu to explore the vet and farrier scheduled dates for the year.
+I can utilize Important Dates dropdown menu to explore the vet and farrier scheduled dates for the year.

-We have a button with an event listener to display the services the barn offers as well.
+I have a button with an event listener to display the services the barn offers as well.

+I also have a button utilizing a forEach array iteration method in order to display all the horses in the barn.